Reviewed Date: 08/18/2021

 - Creation and maintenance of a cash working fund;

-- Upon the request of the governing body by resolution, in-lieu-of-tax payments on the property of the public works within the municipality not to exceed the amount of taxes payable on "privately owned property of a similar nature."
-(For resolution of conflicts between this provision of T.C.A. § 7-34-115 and other tax equivalency statutes, see the next section, Utility System Tax Equivalents.)
+- If the governing body of the municipality by resolution so requests, payments to the municipality in lieu of ad valorem tax on the property of the public works within the corporate limits of the municipality not to exceed the amount of taxes payable on privately owned property of similar nature.

 Any remaining utility revenues shall be used solely for rate reduction.

 Municipalities may make covenants with the purchasers of bonds concerning the use and disposition of revenues as to the application order of such revenues and as to limitations on the amount of the return on the equity of investment or payment in lieu of taxes to the municipality.

 The statute contains other information useful in explaining allowed expenditures of municipal utility revenue and procedures for spending the money under the above provisions.
 It also contains the penalty for the violation of the statute.